Calgary Royals Athletic Association Scholarship Fund

 Calgary Royals Scholarship Program

-The Calgary Royals are proud to offer a robust scholarship program for our players.
+The Calgary Royals are proud to offer several scholarships for our players.
 We would like all eligible players to apply.
 You don't have to be a straight A student to apply, the awards take into consideration leadership and sportsmanship, hockey ability, community involvement, work commitments and scholastic achievement with financial assistance to further education at a recognized post secondary educational institution.
-The scholarships are awarded annually to the successful candidates at the awards banquet in April.
-Deadline for applications for the 2019/2020 scholarships is March 15, 2020.
+The scholarships are awarded annually to the successful candidates, and deadline for applications for the 2020/2021 scholarships is March 15, 2021.

 Click here: CRAA Scholarship Application Form